L-M-P-J/lets-get-quizzical/README.md

 # Let's Get Quizzical

 Let's Get Quizzical is an interactive trivia pursuit-like application created using React and Firebase.
 This application stores all past games on the Firebase Realtime Database to allow users to replay old games.
-This application was created with a team of 3 other developers, and fully planned using tools such as Figma & Trello.